theoperatore/triangulate/README.md

 **New**: Denoted by a plus sign&mdash;this button will open a menu with some options for different modes the app uses: track new hawk, collaborate, snapshot.

 - *Track New Hawk*: resets the app to start tracking a new hawk.
 You will be able to enter a new HawkID upon using the "find" button again, or when attempting to save a mark.
-- *Collaborate*: a feature that allows multiple users to track the same hawk in real time. **Feature currently disabled**
+- *Collaborate*: a feature that allows multiple users to track the same hawk in real time.
-- *Snapshot*: this mode allows the user to either enter a sessionID or pick from a list of previous sessionIDs used on the current device to view past data.
-Note that the user cannot edit any saved data unless they manually select an option in the settings menu. **Feature currently disabled**
+- *Snapshot*: this mode allows the user to either enter a sessionID or pick from a list of previous sessionIDs used on the current device to view past data. **Feature currently disabled**

 #### Notes on using the "Find" button

 The app will return the first available GPS location it can find (which may not be the correct spot you are in) instead of watching for your location.
 As a result, just hit 'find' a couple of times until you are satisfied that the coordinates are the correct coordinates that match up with any other gps device you have.

 *This was done intentionally to help conserve battery life and speed up the responsiveness of the app.*

 ### Saving a mark